 Patronizing a juvenile prostitute is a felony charge, punishable under chapter 9A.20 RCW.
 In addition to felony penalties, offenders must register for 10 years as sex offenders if convicted.
 The Seattle Times article describes that 52 men were charged with attempted commercial sex abuse of a minor (CASM) in King Count in 2014, and in the first quarter of 2015 there were 23 men charged after responding to online ads posted by police offering sex with juveniles.

 City attorneys, municipal court judges, and King County police are continuing with the Buyer Beware program, with targeted efforts to prosecute men who pay for sex.
 Convictions are occurring in increasing numbers and patronizing a prostitute is a serious charge.
 It is important to understand the law and penalties involved with this crime.
 Patronizing charges can impact your job, family, criminal record, and even immigration status.
 An experienced criminal defense attorney can help.
-If you have any questions about the law or are facing charges of your own, please contact our experienced criminal defense attorneys for a Free Consultation.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.